 ATSM's HRJ task force is working on the report, which will consist of data from several sources including the US Air Force and Southwest Research Institute, as well as from biofuel demonstration flights performed by Air New Zealand, Continental Airlines and Japan Airlines in December 2008 and January 2009.

-The specification enables the commercial production of 50% SPK blends derived from the Fischer-Tropsch process and sets the stage for commercial airlines to use up to 50% of such blends with petroleum-derived jet fuel once ASTM modifies the existing specification for aviation turbine fuel, D1655, to recognize fuels made with synthetic components.
+The specification enables the commercial production of 50% SPK blends derived from the Fischer-Tropsch process and sets the stage for commercial airlines to use up to 50% of such blends with petroleum-derived jet fuel once ASTM modifies the existing specification for aviation turbine fuel, D1655, to recognise fuels made with synthetic components.

-ASTM aviation fuels subcommittee vice chairman for emerging fuels George Wilson says he expects D1655 modification to occur by the end of December.
+ASTM aviation fuels subcommittee vice-chairman for emerging fuels George Wilson says he expects D1655 modification to occur by the end of December.